 - Teacher’s Forum

 - My Account

 Eugene Grigsby Jr.

-*Eugene Grigsby Jr. was born on this date 1918.
-He was an African American artist, and educator.
+*Eugene Grigsby Jr. was born on this date in 1918.
+He was a Black artist and educator.

 Grigsby served during World War II in the U.S. Army as a master sergeant in the 573rd ammunition company under Gen. George Patton.
-At the end of World War II Grigsby wrote, directed and produced a musical comedy "Two Points Shy" that toured Third Army units in Europe.
-After the army, Grigsby and family moved to Phoenix where he started the Art Department at Carver High School and taught such students as Rip Woods, who became a major artist and professor at Arizona State University.
+At the end of World War II, Grigsby wrote, directed, and produced a musical comedy, "Two Points Shy," that toured Third Army units in Europe.
+After the army, Grigsby and their family moved to Phoenix, where he started the Art Department at Carver High School and taught such students as Rip Woods.
+The latter became a major artist and professor at Arizona State University.
 Grigsby became active in the National Art Education Association and served as Vice President of the Pacific Region.
-After Carver High closed in 1954, Grigsby transferred to Phoenix Union until 1966 when he became a professor at Arizona State University until retirement in 1988.
+After Carver High closed in 1954, Grigsby transferred to Phoenix Union until 1966, when he became a professor at Arizona State University until retirement in 1988.

-In 2010, he received the MLK Servant Leadership Award from ASU for his community service and his efforts to inspire African-Americans and others.
-His work has been displayed all over the world, including at the Metropolitan Museum of Art, the Phoenix Art Museum and the Library of Congress.
+In 2010, he received the MLK Servant Leadership Award from ASU for his community service and efforts to inspire African Americans and others.
+His work has been displayed worldwide, including at the Metropolitan Museum of Art, the Phoenix Art Museum, and the Library of Congress.
 But Grigsby said he was most proud of being an art educator.
-Grigsby formed the Consortium of Black Organizations and Others for the Arts, was founder of Artists of the Black Community/Arizona and served as president of the Arizona Art Education Association.
+Grigsby formed the Consortium of Black Organizations and Others for the Arts, founded Artists of the Black Community/Arizona, and served as president of the Arizona Art Education Association.